-Lastly, the bill clarifies that the Division of Housing may award multiple grants to multiple grant recipients for multiple regional navigation campuses in the Denver metro area to respond to and prevent homelessness.
+Additionally, HB22-1378 directed the Division of Housing to aware a grant to local governments in the Denver metro area or a community partner in conjunction with a local government to build, acquire, and facilitate a regional navigation campus.
+As written, the bill only allows awarding of ONE grant.
+HB23-1232 clarifies that the Division of Housing may award multiple grants to multiple grant recipients for multiple regional navigation campuses in the Denver metro area to respond to and prevent homelessness.

-The bill has been assigned to the House Transportation, Housing & Local Government Committee and its hearing is scheduled for Wednesday, March 15th.
+The bill passed the House Transportation, Housing & Local Government Committee and is scheduled for floor work on Monday, March 20th.

-Sponsors: Rep. McCluskie & Rep. Jodeh, and Sen. Roberts
+Position: Support Sponsors: Rep. McCluskie & Rep. Jodeh, and Sen. Roberts